 One of the most asked questions about toddlers is: “Should I enforce a set bedtime?”
 And the short answer is: yes.
 Sticking with a consistent bedtime makes a significant difference in your child’s health, behavior, and overall mood.
 It also makes for happier parents!

-Having a set bedtime and following a routine enables him to develop good sleep habits, which helps him fall asleep, stay asleep, and wake-up ready for the day.
+Having a set bedtime and following a routine enables them to develop good sleep habits, which helps them fall asleep, stay asleep, and wake-up ready for the day.

 The right amount of sleep